TheLittleBits/FloppIO/README.md

 > [!NOTE]
 > Now before proceeding to the pico setup, you need to trim the potentiometer according to the motors rated current.
 Just set up all everything as in the image above, WITHOUT the STEP and DIR pin connected.
 You must also leave the stepper disconnected.
 Power 3.3V to the SLP pin (in addition to the other 3V3 powered pins) and 12V to the bottom rail to activate the driver.
 Connect voltage meter to the GROUND and the little potentiometer to measure the VREF.
 Make sure VREF is under 0.1V, and if it doesn't work you can also increase the VREF (by turning the potentiometer).
 Afterwards, disconnect the SLP from the 3.3V supply, connect the stepper wires and continue.

 Find a power source of 12 volts to power the breadboard's bottom power rail.
 The upper power rail only needs logic voltage of 3.3V (from the pico).
-Connect the orange wires to the pico's DRV8825-corresponding pins using this scheme:
+Connect the orange wires to the pico's DRV8825-corresponding pins using this diagram:

 <img height="342" alt="Pico2-pinout" src="https://github.com/user-attachments/assets/1d8f9d07-8aa7-44fe-8a65-4ad8c2378288" />

-If you are using two scanners, use another DRV8825 with the above scheme.
+If you are using two scanners, use another DRV8825 with the above diagram.
 Only change the pico's output pins to 'DRV8825 __2__ ...' instead of 'DRV8825 __1__ ...'.

 Next, use the image below to connect the two scanner endstops to the pico.
 Each button has to be glued or mounted on the opposite sides of the scanner.
 When the reader head hits a button, it changes the direction.
 Without endstops, your scanner won't do that and hit the edge.
 Be careful and test multiple times if this part is set up correctly.